ladybug-tools/ladybug-web/analemma-3d/readme.md

 ### 2016-06-25 ~ R15

-* Analemma colors by vertex to indicate month
+* Analemma line colors by vertex to indicate month
 * Placard colors indicate noon and midnight
 * Correct display of source code